geotopmodel/geotop/README.rst

-GEOp is a distributed model of the mass and energy balance of the hydrological cycle, which is applicable to simulations in continuum in small catchments.
-GEOtop deals with the effects of topography on the interaction between energy balance and hydrological cycle with peculiar solutions.
+**GEOtop** is a distributed model of the mass and energy balance of the hydrological cycle, which is applicable to simulations in continuum in small catchments. **GEOtop** deals with the effects of topography on the interaction between energy balance and hydrological cycle with peculiar solutions.

-GEOtop is distributed under the GNU General Public License version 3.
+**GEOtop** is distributed under the GNU General Public License version 3.
 A copy of the license text can be found in the COPYING file.

 You can find more informations about GEOtop on the following website